crowdsecurity/php-lapi-client/docs/USER_GUIDE.md

   settings](#bouncer-client-configurations).

-- Optionally, you can pass an implementation of the `AbstractRequestHandler` as a second parameter.
+- Optionally, you can pass an implementation of the `AbstractRequestHandler` (from the `crowdsec/common` dependency package) as a second parameter.
 By default, a `Curl` request handler will be used.

-- Optionally, to log some information, you can pass an implementation of the `Psr\Log\LoggerInterface` as a fourth parameter.
+- Optionally, to log some information, you can pass an implementation of the `Psr\Log\LoggerInterface` as a third parameter.
 You will find an example of such implementation with the provided `Logger\FileLog` class of the `crowdsec/common` dependency package.